r-grandorder/tri-hermes/en/pages/heiankyo.md

 ---

 **Fujimaru 2:**
 What do you mean?

 ---

 **Holmes:**
 Captain and da Vinci will be charged with the Storm Border for a while.

 **Holmes:**
 We will continue as planned, training and preparing for our next assault on a Lostbelt.

 **Holmes:**
-{(M) Mr. /(F) Ms.} Fujimaru will have to improve on their skills as a Master.
+{(M) Mr. /(F) Ms. } Fujimaru will have to improve on their skills as a Master.

 **Holmes:**
 Miss Kyrielight will tune her <ruby><rb>Ortinax</rb><rt>Spirit Origin Exoskeleton</rt></ruby>.

 **Holmes:**
 Miss Sion and I will&mdash;investigate and analyze the “Alien God”.

 **Mash:**
 ！